 One or two of these incidents could be brushed off as an unfortunate confusion, but when it happens week in and week out I become jaded.
 I can’t comment for everybody that’s not white, and much of the above is coupled with being a girl or being mixed race, two things which I could post about separately.
 I do seem to get more comments than a lot of my non-white friends, so maybe I just come across like a particularly antagonistic member of society who needs taking down a peg.
 But from my perspective it just seems like there is a huge amount of racism that I have to navigate on a daily basis, and at no juncture do I have the luxury of going about my life without my heritage challenged and called into question.

 A lot of the assumptions can easily be avoided by re-wording questions.
 “How long have you lived in this area?” will get the same information as “When did you come to this country?” without implying that I’ve moved here from somewhere else.
 “What kind of musician are you?” lets me explain myself as opposed to guessing with “Oh, Indian music?
 Like in Bollywood?”, and if you’re genuinely interested, why not put “Why don’t you eat meat?” to everybody in the group rather than singling me out and assuming I’m religious?
 It’s simple wording and phrasing, but it’s wording a lot of people have probably never had to think about, because they have never been on the receiving end of it of that particular line of questioning.

-From now on I’m going to broadcast every time I encounter a racist comment or scenario – call it out with me if you like on twitter (@tapeparade) or facebook (www.facebook.com/tapeparade and www.facebook.com/lailawoozeer).
-I hope people are aware of it, and I hope at some point, people will call themselves out on what they say, and do, and eventually they’ll have to start calling themselves out before they say or do anything but when they even think that way.
-But until then I’ll keep calling it out.
+From now on I’m going to broadcast every time I encounter a racist comment or scenario – call it out with me if you like on twitter (@lailawoozeer).
+I hope people are aware of it, and I hope at some point, people will call themselves out on what they say, and do.
+Maybe eventually they’ll have to start calling themselves out not just before they say or do anything but when they even start to think that way.
+But until then, I’ll keep calling it out.